NonVideri/NonVideri.github.io/README.md

 ### EmojiAPI
 - A simple training API for performing CRUD actions on expression and animal emojis.

+### Beat Mix
+- A simple app for mixing sound beats and using simple sound synthetizer.
+- A user can save his beats as presets.

 ### Message Mixer
 - A simple command-line app for encoding messages using a few simple ciphers.
 - single-encoder is used to encode using one method; enhanced-encoder is using all three of them.